nihalpasham/rustBoot-book/src/usage/rpi4.md

     - the second one can be ext2/3/4 partition.
 This is used to host the root file system.

 *FAT32 partition contents:*
-- On the card, generate a file named config.txt with the following contents:
+- Create a file named `config.txt` with the following contents in the fat partition.
 ```
     arm_64bit=1
     enable_uart=1
     init_uart_clock=4000000
     kernel=rustBoot.bin
 ```
-- Copy the following files from the Raspberry Pi firmware repo onto the SD card:
+- Copy the following files from the Raspberry Pi firmware repo onto the fat partition:
     - [fixup4.dat](https://github.com/raspberrypi/firmware/raw/master/boot/fixup4.dat)
     - [start4.elf](https://github.com/raspberrypi/firmware/raw/master/boot/start4.elf)
     - [bcm2711-rpi-4-b.dtb](https://github.com/raspberrypi/firmware/raw/master/boot/bcm2711-rpi-4-b.dtb)

 > Note: Should it not work on your rpi4, try renaming start4.elf to start.elf (without the 4) on the SD card.

-### Compiling rustBoot:
+### ⌛ &nbsp; Compiling rustBoot:
 You must have rust installed.
 You can install rust by following the installation instructions [here](https://www.rust-lang.org/tools/install).
-After installing rust, you'll need to switch to nightly toolchain and add the aarch64 compilation-target.
-This allows us to compile code for the rpi4
+After installing rust, you'll need to switch to rust's `nightly` toolchain and add the `aarch64` compilation-target.
+This will allow us to compile code for the rpi4

 ```powershell
 rustup default nightly